DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-20-06-creating-an-account-and-signing-in.md

 {% from "email/macro.njk" import appEmail with context %}

 We initially planned to use DfE Sign-in.
 But it’s reserved for users outside of DfE.
-This decision may change if we give panelists access to the service.
+This decision may change if we give panellists access to the service.

 So we have designed flows for:

 - creating an account
 - signing in
-- reseting your password
+- resetting your password

 ## How it works